mmcqub/SimplePaint/README.md

 # SimplePaint
 Program to randomly generate circles, triangles and lines to be painted in a canvas, with the option to 'repaint', which will generate a new canvas.
-# Motivation
-This program was a classroom project that I thoroughly enjoyed.
 # Build Status
 The project is officially complete, however there are some features that I would like to add in the future.
 # Screenshots